sauerbraten/p1xbraten/README.md

     - `hudfragmessagestackdir`: direction in which to stack old messages: -1 to stack upwards, 1 to stack downwards, 0 to stack towards the closes edge of the screen depending on `hudfragmessagey`
     - `hudfragmessagefilter`: bitfield filter var (like confilter), e.g. 0x3800 shows all players' frags, suicides, and teamkills

-    Until a GUI menu for configuring hud frag messages exists, configure your normal console to show the frags you want to see as hud messages, then execute `/hudfragmessagefilter $confilter` to copy those settings for hud frag messages.
-You can then change your normal console filter back.
+      Install the [improved menu](#menu) to easily configure what types of frags are shown as hud messages.

 ### [fullconsole.patch](./patches/fullconsole.patch)